PuLs4r1203/FreeCAD_Cut_view/README.md

 ## Requirements

-- FreeCAD (latest version recommended)
+- FreeCAD (1.1dev+)
 - Part and/or PartDesign workbenches enabled
-- For assemblies: an assembly workbench (A2plus, Assembly3, etc.) if required
+- For assemblies: Internal assembly workbench if required

 ---

 ## License

-This macro is provided under the MIT license.

 ---